At the start of the year many of us would have formulated new years’ resolutions – things we want to do better in the coming 12 months.

 How are they going so far?

-Regrettably though, keeping those resolutions can be a challenge.
+Often, keeping those resolutions can be a challenge.

-Step Two: Wheel of Life
+Step One – Wheel of Life

 Break up your life into all of the components that currently make it up.
 This could include any of the following or involve many others:

-Step Three – Identify your current Truth
+Step Two – Identify your current Truth

 Take time to do this, review and continue to come back to it over a period of time remembering that the essential ingredient to this is honesty.

 You can then start to see themes become apparent in your life based on the decisions you are making on a daily basis.

 You should end up with a clear sense of where your strengths and weaknesses lie.

-Step Five – Take Ownership
+Step Four – Take Ownership

-Using your list, consider the following questions to address the non productive and maximise the productive
+Using your list, consider the following questions to address the non-productive and maximise the productive

 You have a choice, what are you going to do about it?

 Are you happy with what you read?

-- What do you have control over?
+What do you have control over?